 November was diabetes awareness month, which is why I think it is important to continue the conversation.
 While each month is used to raise awareness for a different health condition, I think it is a great opportunity to keep this information fresh in our patients’ minds.
-Here are some statistics to keep in mind when you are treating patients that suffer from sleep apnea and diabetes.
+Here are some statistics to keep in mind when you are treating patients that suffer from diabetes and sleep apnea. .

 This year there has been a shift in focus on what is called prediabetes.
 One in three adults has prediabetes and 90 percent don’t even know it.
 By identifying prediabetes in patients, they can take the necessary steps toward preventing type 2 diabetes.
 In turn that has the potential to slow the rapidly growing epidemic of type 2 diabetes and hopefully also minimize sleep apnea symptoms or even eliminate the condition as a whole.